Error analysis of a backward Euler positive preserving stabilized scheme for a Chemotaxis system: Introduction

-Note that the semidiscrete solutions $u_h(t), c_h(t)$ of \eqref{fem_uc} are nonnegative if and only if the coefficient vectors $\alb(t),\beb(t)$ are nonnegative elementwise.
-In order to ensure nonnegativity, we may employ the lumped mass method, which results from replacing the mass matrix $\M$ in \eqref{matrix_u}-\eqref{matrix_c} with a diagonal matrix $\M_L$ with elements $\sum_{j=1}^{\N}m_{ij}$.
+Note that the semi-discrete solutions $u_h(t), c_h(t)$ of \eqref{fem_uc} are non-negative if and only if the coefficient vectors $\alb(t),\beb(t)$ are non-negative element-wise.
+In order to ensure non-negativity, we employ the lumped mass method, which results from replacing the mass matrix $\M$ in \eqref{matrix_u} with a diagonal matrix $\M_L$ with elements $\sum_{j=1}^{\N}m_{ij}$.

-A sufficient condition for $\alb(t)$ to be nonnegative elementwise is that the off diagonal elements of $\S - \Q$ are nonpositive.
-Further, for $\beb(t)$ to be nonnegative elementwise, it suffices that the off diagonal elements of $\S$ are nonpositive.
+A sufficient condition for $\alb(t)$ to be non-negative element-wise is that the off diagonal elements of $\S - \Q$ are non-positive.
+Further, for $\beb(t)$ to be non-negative element-wise, it suffices that the off diagonal elements of $\S$ are non-positive.

-Assuming, that $\Th$ satisfies an acute condition, i.e., all interior angles of a triangle $K\in\Th$ are less than $\pi/2$, we have that $s_{ij}\le0$, cf. e.g., \cite{scott}.
-Then, in order to ensure that the off diagonal elements of $\S - \Q$ are nonpositive we may add an artificial diffusion operator $\D=\D_{\beb}$.
-This technique is commonly used in conversation laws, cf. e.g. \cite{kuzmin} and references therein.
-This modification of the semidiscrete scheme \eqref{weak_uc} is proposed in \cite{strehl1}.
+Assuming, that $\Th$ satisfies an acute condition, i.e., all interior angles of a triangle $K\in\Th$ are less or equal than $\pi/2$, we have that $s_{ij}\le0$, cf. e.g., \cite{draganescu2004}.
+Then, in order to ensure that the off diagonal elements of $\S - \Q$ are non-positive we may add an artificial diffusion operator $\D=\D_{\beb}$.
+This technique is commonly used in conservation laws, cf. e.g. \cite{kuzmin2010} and references therein.
+This modification of the semi-discrete scheme \eqref{weak_uc} is proposed in \cite{strehl2010}.
 This scheme is often called \textit{low-order scheme} since we introduce an error which manifests in the order of convergence.

-To improve the convergence order of the \textit{low-order scheme}, Strehl \textit{et al.} in \cite{strehl1} proposed another scheme, which is called \textit{algebraic flux correction scheme} or \textit{AFC scheme}.
+To improve the convergence order of the \textit{low-order scheme}, Strehl \textit{et al.} in \cite{strehl2010} proposed another scheme, which is called \textit{algebraic flux correction scheme} or \textit{AFC scheme}.
 To derive the AFC scheme we decompose the error, introduced in the low-order scheme by adding the artificial diffusion operator, into internodal fluxes.
-Then we appropriately restore high accuracy in regions where the solution does not violate the non-negativity.
-There exists various algorithms to limit the internodal fluxes.
-We will consider limiters that will satisfy the discrete maximum principle and linearity preservation on arbitary meshes, as the one proposed by G. Barrenechea \textit{et al.} in \cite{gabriel4}.
+Then we appropriately restore the optimal accuracy in regions where the solution does not violate the non-negativity.

+The AFC method gained a systematical attention in the last two decades and the first work that provide a rigorous mathematical proofs was established in \cite{gabriel2016}, in the context of the steady-state convection diffusion equation.
+In the latter work, the authors proved the solvability of the nonlinear scheme that arises from the interpretation of the AFC method as well as they derive error estimates in energy norm.